techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (228)
 Which of the following are methods of the java.util.SortedMap interface?
 (Choose three.)

-a. first
+A. first

-b. last
+B. last

-c. headMap
+C. headMap

-d. tailMap
+D. tailMap
 e.
 subMap
 f.

-Answer: CDE
+ANSWER: CDE
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: